tableau/extension-filter-bookmarks/README.md

 6. Update the existing or create a new manifest file (.trex) to point to the URL where you are hosting the extension with `/#/bookmarks` at the end.
 For example: `http://localhost:8080/#/bookmarks`.

 ## Support
-Paid Tableau users can contact the Tableau Technical Support team for help.
+Tableau customers can contact the Tableau Support team for help.

-For any local build or code related questions, please post to the [Issues](https://github.com/tableau/extension-filter-bookmarks/issues) tab here for community level support.
+For any local build or code related questions, please post to the [Issues](https://github.com/tableau/extension-filter-bookmarks/issues) tab here for community support.